 Green Chile Peach Pound Cake

-Place the butter and sugar in the bowl of an electric mixer.
+Place the butter and sugar in the bowl of an electric stand mixer.
 Beat on high to the butter and sugar until very light and fluffy, about 5 minutes.

 - Scrape the bowl with a spatula, then turn the mixer on low and add the flour, salt, eggs, vanilla, and almond extract.
 Scrape the bowl again, then mix in the diced peaches and chopped green chiles, until smooth.